Ziauddin University

 Medical Masks Versus N95 Respirators for Preventing COVID-19 Among Health Care Workers

-A multicenter, randomized trial conducted between May 2020 and March 2022.
+A multicentre, randomised trial conducted between May 2020 and March 2022.
 It aimed to assess whether medical masks provided non-inferior protection compared to N95 respirators in preventing COVID-19 among healthcare workers.
 Participants were randomly assigned to wear either medical masks or fit-tested N95 respirators for 10 weeks.
 The study was conducted across 29 healthcare facilities in Canada, Israel, Pakistan, and Egypt, involving 1,009 healthcare workers.
 Of these, 186 participants were from Pakistan.

 Comprising patient caregivers and community representatives, the group has made meaningful contributions to the informed consent processes for international trials such as Mega-ROX and REMAP-CAP.
 Their input has helped make these processes more culturally appropriate, locally relevant, and accessible.